prekshanehru13/RouteAndRoam/README.md

                                                               ROUTEANDROAM: A project presented by a team of four; CODEQUAD

 RouteAndRoam is a travel guide to help make travel easy and convenient.
-With detailed information about locations, tourist stops, weather conditions as well as currency exchange, RouteAndRoam makes travel easy, especially for people travelling internationally for the first time.
+With detailed information about locations, tourist stops, best seasons as well as currency exchange, RouteAndRoam makes travel easy, especially for people travelling internationally for the first time.

 This group project has four parts, each getting seperately managed by four team members Priyal Singh: Currency Convertor Module
   R Shreya: Popular Places And Images (Streamlit/Pillow)